 What eats anhingas?

 As large predatory birds, there are not many predators of the anhinga.
 For the young, they are at risk of other large birds, especially hawks.
-However, anhingas at all stages of life are preyed on by crocodiles and alligators.Â
+However, anhingas at all stages of life are preyed on by crocodiles and alligators.

 While the parents are away hunting, hawks can easily swoop into the nest and steal away young anhingas.
 For those hanging over the water, alligators and crocodiles may be able to jump up and capture the young as prey.
 Adults are also at risk of being attacked by large reptiles.
 This most often occurs while they are submerged in the water and hunting.
-Due to their neutral buoyancy and dense bones, anhingas lack the ability to float for long on top of the water.
+Due to their neutral buoyancy and dense bones, anhingas cannot float for long on top of the water.
 As a result, attacks rarely occur on the surface.

 Anhinga Reproduction, Babies, and Lifespan